-In addition to NGN-401, we are also pursuing a conventional gene therapy program in an ongoing Phase 1/2 clinical trial of NGN-101 for the treatment of CLN5 Batten disease.
-This patient population has a significant unmet need, and experiences extensive neurological and physical impairment leading to blindness, loss of motor function and early mortality.
-Our Phase 1/2 clinical trial of NGN-101 is the first trial to assess the treatment of both neurodegenerative and ocular disease manifestations of Batten disease.
-A third-party manufacturer produced product for the NGN-101 program to initiate the Phase 1/2 clinical trial.
-Dosing for this program commenced in the second quarter of 2022.
-We have completed enrollment in the first two dosing cohorts and are currently enrolling a higher dosing cohort and expect interim clinical data in the second half of 2024.
-To enable a go/no-go decision to advance the program into a registration study, we are planning to request a clinical/regulatory strategy meeting with the FDA in the second half of 2024.
-The focus of this meeting will be to align with the FDA on the expected clinical requirements to support a streamlined registration pathway, which will be necessary to move this program forward into a pivotal clinical trial.
+In addition to NGN-401, we have also been pursuing a conventional gene therapy program in an ongoing Phase 1/2 clinical trial of NGN-101 for the treatment of CLN5 Batten disease.
+This patient population has a significant unmet need and experiences extensive neurological and physical impairment leading to blindness, loss of motor function and early mortality.
+Our Phase 1/2 clinical trial of NGN-101 was the first trial to assess the treatment of both neurodegenerative and ocular disease manifestations of Batten disease.
+In November 2024, we announced that the Company does not expect to move forward with the NGN-101 CLN5 Batten disease gene therapy program at this time.
+Given the rarity of the disease, continued investment in the program was predicated on alignment on a streamlined registrational pathway with the FDA.
+To support a streamlined pathway, we submitted an RMAT application to the FDA.
+Despite our belief that we met the standard of preliminary clinical evidence required to obtain an RMAT designation, the RMAT application was denied.
+We are currently evaluating options for the program.

-We also established a fully operational cGMP facility in Houston, Texas used to manufacture current and future product for research, toxicology and clinical studies.
+We also established a fully operational current good manufacturing practices ("cGMP") facility in Houston, Texas used to manufacture current and future product for research, toxicology and clinical studies.
 We believe that our in-house manufacturing capabilities better enable control of product quality and development timelines, strategic pipeline and financial flexibility, and clinical-to-commercial continuity.